shivangvr16-create/shivang-Python/programs/file2.md

 # What this program mean ? :
-## It means how to print Hello world in python
+## It means how to print a word or a sentencein python
 ## It is a basic thing we have to learn
 # like :-
 ```